dxc-technology/DXC-Smart-Queue/README.md

 ## The App Demo
 [The app](https://github.com/dxc-technology/DXC-Smart-Queue/tree/master/Code/App/app_code) is written using the Flutter framework.
 We created two versions of the app.
 One runs natively on Android mobile devices, the other runs natively on iOS mobile devices.
-Because deploying to an iOS device requires registration with iTunes and approval from Apple, the demo is for Android devices only.

 ### Install the App (Android)
 From your Android device: